MAKEroanoke/makeroanoke.org/doc/vscode.md

+# Browsers

+## Chromium

+The [keyboard shortcuts](https://developer.chrome.com/docs/devtools/shortcuts) for Chromium's DevTools provide a good survey of the features available.

+### Visbug

+[Visbug](https://chromewebstore.google.com/detail/visbug/cdockenadnadldjbbgcallicgledbeoc) is a Chrome extension that allows you to more easily grok the DOM.
+You can do things like measure distances between elements, change colors, save changes to page.
+You can test the extension's features in [visbug.web.app](https://visbug.web.app/)

+## Firefox

+An overview of the Firefox DevTools feature set can be found in their docs on [shortcut keys](https://firefox-source-docs.mozilla.org/devtools-user/keyboard_shortcuts/index.html#keyboard-shortcuts-opening-and-closing-tools).

 # VSCode

 ## Extensions

 If an extension is found in the `.vscode/recommended.json`, we've tested that it's generally compatible with other extensions in that file.

 ### Frontend